tanmay8506/AsyncRAG-queue/README.md

-Here is the refined, high-impact README for AsyncRAG-queue.
-This version is written to catch the eye of a technical recruiter, focusing on the architectural decisions that make this a "system" rather than just a "script."

 AsyncRAG-queue: Distributed Asynchronous RAG Pipeline AsyncRAG-queue is a scalable Retrieval-Augmented Generation (RAG) system designed to solve the latency issues associated with document ingestion.
 By decoupling the file upload process from the embedding generation using a Redis-backed Producer-Consumer architecture, the system ensures a non-blocking user experience even when processing large-scale datasets.